Proven-Paradox/shaper-system/Handbook.md

 Once per round, when an opponent you have Locked On to moves, you may choose to follow them.
 This is only possible if the Locked On foe is within Short distance.

 #### Quick Healer
-Increase any HP restoration you receive by half.
+Once per round, increase any HP restoration you receive by half.
 > Remember that all fractions round down.
-Also to be clear; this affects [The Regen/Degen Track](#the-regendegen-track) as well.
+If you haven't used your healing by [Round End](#round-end) you may improve the healing from [the Regen/Degen Track](#the-regendegen-track) or the [Everlasting](#everlasting) Talent.

 #### Reaching Terrain
 Terrain effects with the [Grounded] tag that you create affect creatures with the [Hover](#hover) Lesson or [Flight](#flight) Condition as though the Ability were not [Grounded].
 A character with this Lesson may cast [Grounded] Abilities in the air as well as on the ground.